Ray Morton is a writer, film historian, and script consultant.

 With those words, John Guillermin undertook what became the highest profile——as well as one of the most challenging—films of his career: the 1976 remake of King Kong.
 That Guillermin would helm the redo may have been inevitable, since Kong `76’s producer Dino De Laurentiis was initially inspired to update the 1933 RKO-Radio Pictures classic by the success of Guillermin’s The Towering Inferno.

-Ray is one of the primary contributors to this excellent new oral history of the Star Wars saga from Edward Gross and Mark A. Altman
+Ray is a primary contributor to this comprehensive history by Edward Gross and Mark A. Altman.

 Ray was a guest on the Movie Geeks United podcast, discussing the 1976 version of King Kong.